Shingg1024/INF2003-Project/README.md

    - Open your web browser and navigate to [http://localhost:3001](http://localhost:3001).
    - Follow the on-screen instructions to interact with the application.
    - Recommand to use the application side by side with the terminal, to see input and output.
+   - Please take a look on the account section below for admin account or you could register a new account.

 8. **Handling Errors:**
    - If you encounter any errors in the webpage or terminal: